ABI-Software/MAPcore-Documentation/source/StellateGanglion.rst

    :width: 95%
    :align: center

 **Step 4**.
 Click on |open-control| to open the control panel.
-You can select different sweep or channel data for that cell in this tab to visualise at the same time.
+You can select different sweep or channel data for that cell in this tab to visualise both simultaneously.
 You can also export the data as a CSV format file.

 .. figure:: _images/sg_snip3.png